 Closing times may not always be shorter in bear markets.
 There may be other factors that could impact the closing time, such as:

-–Late payments or collection accounts noted on the buyer’s credit report which can cause delays in the buyer’s mortgage approval.
+Finances are the most common barriers between finding a house and closing on it.
+This includes collection accounts noted on the buyer’s credit report– which can cause delays in the buyer’s mortgage approval.

 How long does it take across different regions of the U.S?